typemill/typemill/content/00-Welcome/04-markdown-test.md

 You can write footnotes[^1] with markdown.

 Scroll down to the end of the page[^2] and look for the footnotes.

+Footnotes won't work with the visual editor right now, so please use the raw mode for them.

 ## Abbreviations